Gowerlabs/lumomat/README.md

  data.write_NIRS(filename, 'sd_style', 'flat');
 ```

-*Note: The channel list in a NIRS file is re-indexed such that it is sorted by (wavelength, source index, detector index), as this is assumed in some analysis software.
-The sorting permutation is retained in the additional variable `lumo.chn_sort_perm` in case the original ordering is required*
+*Note: The channel list in a NIRS file is re-indexed such that it is sorted by (wavelength, source index, detector index), as this is assumed in some analysis software.*

 ### Additional LUMO specific fields:

- - `lumo.chn_sat`: a logical vector (or matrix) indicating if a channel is saturated.
+ - `SD.MeasListActSat`: a logical vector (or matrix) indicating if a channel is saturated.
 If this field is a vector, a non-zero (or logical true) entry in the `i`th index indicates that the `i`th channel was saturated at some point in the recording.
 Since transient effects such as movement can cause temporary saturation, the use of a single flag for each channel can cause the loss of a number of channels which are useful for a large proportion of the recording.
 More recent versions of the LUMOview software will output data which permits allows this field to be output as a matrix of values such that saturation can be identified per-channel, per-frame, allowing for more granular exclusion of saturated data.
 Contact Gowerlabs to update your software if this feature is desired.
- - `lumo.src_pwr`: a vector of source powers expressed in percent, for each channel.
+ - `SD.SrcPowers`: a matrix of source powers expressed in percent, indexed by the global source index and wavelength.
- - `lumo.chn_sort_perm`: a permutation array which allows restoration of canonical channel ordering.

-### Optional and compatibility fields:

- - `SD.MeasListAct`: an vector of length (*no. channels*) to permit manual channel pruning, initialised by the exporter to include all channels
- - `SD.MeasListActSat`: an array indicating if a channel should be included based on saturation, used by the DOT-HUB toolbox.

 # Low-level functional API